merchantinresidence/abra-docs/README.md

 }
 ```

-### JavaScript listeners
+### JavaScript dispatchers

-#### `abra:announcement-bar:rendered`
+#### `abra:announcement-bar:render`

-This event is dispatched after the announcement bar renders from a promotion being applied.
-The event will return the value of the element that has changed.
+You can dispatch this event to programatically render the announcement bar with new options.

 | Name    | Description                | Value               |
 | ------- | -------------------------- | ------------------- |